wo3kie/cxxDojo/README.md

 **union_cast.cpp**
 Implement union_cast.

-**visitor.cpp**
-Implement an example of the visitor design pattern.

 From [Wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern) the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.

 **xml/xml.cpp**
 Implement a program to parse an xml document.
 Can you use only boost for it?

 From [cppreference](http://en.cppreference.com/w/cpp/algorithm/rotate) std::rotate performs a left rotation on a range of elements.

-**void_t.cpp**
-What is a void_t and how it can be useful?

-From [Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_method) Monte-Carlo method is a computational algorithm that relies on repeated random sampling to obtain numerical results.

 **get_container_type.cpp**
 Can you get a container type from its iterator?